johannesvollmer/johannesvollmer.github.io/_posts/2023-06-26-make-unity-reliable.md

 ### Assign Assets to Asset Bundles Automatically
 In addition to generating assets, you can edit assets using code.
 For example, I wrote a script that automatically keeps all assets in one folder assigned to an Asset Bundle, and deassigns all Assets outside that folder.

-### Check for Missing Scripts and Unassigned Script Variables
+### Check for Missing Prefabs, Missing Scripts and Unassigned Script Variables
 It was a common error in the project that some variable was exposed in the editor, but I forgot to assign it before launching the app to my mobile device.
 Furthermore, missing assignments and missing scripts can occur regularly when working with version control in Unity.
 What script in your scene could go missing without breaking your app?
 None in my project.
 However, if something goes wrong, Unity will not complain.
 There is no way to make Unity complain, even for release builds.
 What?!

 I don't know about you, but I certainly don't want a merge conflict to break the release build, silently!
 So I had to do it myself.